 A fan’s guide – the club from early doors to today

-A modern-day success story, Ross County from little Dingwall won the Scottish League Cup in 2016 and have maintained a Premiership presence since 2012.
+A modern-day success story, Ross County from little Dingwall won the Scottish League Cup in 2016 and have maintained an almost unbroken Premiership presence since 2012.

-Attracting fans from across the Highlands, the Staggies are looking to improve on their debut season in the top flight, three points from a European place in fifth, above the likes of Aberdeen, Hibernian and Hearts.
+Attracting fans from across the Highlands, the Staggies surprised everyone in their debut season in the top flight, three points from a European place in fifth, above the likes of Aberdeen, Hibernian and Hearts.

 Ross County also look to finish above local rivals Inverness Caledonian Thistle, who joined the Scottish League in the same year, 1994.